GLYCAM-Web/gmml2/internalPrograms/GlycoproteinBuilder/README.md

         the protein residue numbers you want to attach to (no automatic detection of sequons) the glycan you want to attach in Glycam condensed sequence format.

+Optional input : default values
+* NumberOfOutputStructures:1 -> each output structure is an independent sample, where shapes of glycans at each site are randomized according to their statistical likelihood.
-NumberOfOutputStructures -> produces different shapes for the glycan at each site. maxThreads -> currently does nothing. persistCycles -> how long to keep trying to find an improvement in overlap.
-A higher value takes more time, but may better resolve overlaps. seed:0 -> means you will get the same result every time you run the program with the same inputs.
-Useful for testing and reproducibility.
-You can delete this line if you want it to be random.
+* persistCycles:5 -> how long the algorithm keeps trying to find an improvement in overlap.
+A higher value takes more time, but may better resolve overlaps.
+* seed:0 -> any number will yield a different result from other numbers, but will be reproducible across multiple runs.
+Delete this line for true randomness
+* freezeGlycositeResidueConformation:false -> if true, chi1 and chi2 angles of protein-glycan linkages will be preserved according to their shape in the protein file
+* deleteIncompatibleSites:false -> if true, algorithm will delete glycans where overlaps fail to resolve one at a time and start over, until all overlaps can be resolved.
+If false, all glycans will be preserved in each sample, even if the resulting structure has overlaps